 The present document presents the tools and libraries developed.
 More precisely:

-A profiler tool, written in python, whose purpose is to generate requests to the CSE open-source implementations, listen the answers, according to different architectures ands KPIs, and build a trace file in a given format.
+A profiler tool, written in python, whose purpose is to generate requests to the CSE open-source implementations, listen the answers, according to different architectures and KPIs, and build a trace file in a given format.

 An OMNeT++ library, written in C++, coupled with the ned proprietary OMNeT++ language, used to specify the case studies graph topologies, as described in [i.1].